Milanch1k/SimpleHomes/README.md

 break-bed: "§cThe bed in home #%index% was destroyed!
 The home has been removed from the list."
 bed-destroyed: "§cOne of your homes has been destroyed!"
 delay: "§cYou will be able to teleport in %secs% seconds"
+no-homes: "§cYou have no homes"
+wrong-syntax: "§cWrong syntax"
+many-houses: "§cThere aren't that many houses"

 # Menu texts
 home-item-name: "§fʜᴏᴍᴇ #§3%index%"
 empty-slot-name: "§cᴇᴍᴘᴛʏ"

 # Actionbar
-tp-delay: "§fYou have been teleported in %secs% seconds to home #%index%"
+tp-delay: "§fYou will be teleported in §3%secs% §fseconds to home #§3%index%"
 ````